ntclark/PostScript/PostScriptInterpreter/Readme.md

 Actually, I don't even trust myself - the only thing I trust is what I see executing in the CPU and what I see on the other side of executing in the CPU.
 In otherwords, with everthing I develop I am in the debugger watching every single line execute and I am in there for way more time than I'm in the editor itself.
-It is painfully obvious that the vast majority of Open Source Software developers, from the standpoint of lack of readability alone, have a tenth the dedication that I do for debugging, and that alone is enough to reject the use of that system in my software.
+It is painfully obvious that the vast majority of Open Source Software developers, from the standpoint of lack of readability alone, have a tenth the dedication that I do for debugging, and that alone is enough for me to reject the use of that system in my software.

 Put simply, I will **not** put my name on software if it includes parts that I do not **completely** understand.
 I must also believe that it is 100% free of bugs and has at least some modicum of cleanliness, readability, efficiency and ability for maintainability and extensibility.
 The term "black box" has a use in something like electronics.
 In software, not so much.
-It's bad enough I have to trust Windows internals without seeing the source code but I can't bring myself to use something when I have the option to see what it's made of.
+It's bad enough I have to trust Windows internals without seeing the source code but I can't bring myself to use something without thorough inspection when I do have the option to see what it's made of.

 Therefore, as it happens, I have rarely actually used Open Source in my software.
 I use open source to learn of it's strategy in satisfying the domain space, and I'll usually inspect multiple approaches.
 Ultimately, I generally go back to inventing my own approach based on any definitive documentation if I can find that.